Systems-Theory-in-Systems-Biology/BayModTS/README.md

 - The base workflow is designed for a Retarded Transient Dynamics (RTD) [Kreutz C (2020)](https://doi.org/10.3389/fphy.2020.00070) but can be used for any ODE-System that is supported by SBML.

-For more information on BayModTS, please have a look at the upcoming publication XXX.
+For more information on BayModTS, please have a look at our publication [BayModTS Bioinformatics](https://doi.org/10.1093/bioinformatics/btae312).